ESA-EarthCODE/portal/pages/ecosystem.md

 ## ESA Project Results Repository (PRR)

-The ESA Project Results Repository (PRR) provides long term storage for research outcomes.
-It provides access to data, workflows, experiments, and documentation from ESA Projects organised across Collections, accessible via the STAC API.
+The ESA Project Results Repository (PRR) provides long term storage of research outcomes from ESA-funded EO Projects and activities.
+It provides a harmonised and structured way to store research outcomes (including data, workflows, experiment, and associated documentation).
+Research outcomes are organised in STAC Objects (Collections), accessible via the STAC API and the Open Science Catalog Browser.

+<a href="https://esa-earthcode.github.io/tutorials/index-1/">Publication of results to the PRR</a> is highly encouraged for projects aiming to ensure long-term research outcomes preservation, accessibility and amplified the scientific impact of the project.

-<a class="VPButton cta primary" href="https://esa-earthcode.github.io/tutorials/index-1/">Tutorials</a>
+<a class="VPButton cta primary" href="https://eoresults.esa.int/browser/#/external/eoresults.esa.int/stac">Explore PRR Collections</a>

 </section>